Kandis (band)

-Kandis is a Danish dansband made up of Johnny Hansen, Jørgen Hein Jørgensen, Michael Krätz and Jens Erik Jensen.
+Kandis is a Danish dansband made up of Johnny Hansen, Frank Thøgersen, Mads Hyldahl, Ole Svendsen and Jens Erik Jensen.
 Formed in 1989, Kandis scored their biggest hit in 1993, "En lille ring af guld," which topped the Danish Danse Charts for a total of 33 weeks.

 Their albums regularly chart in the Top 5 of the Danish Albums Chart, such as 2008's Kandis 12 or 2011's Kandis 14.